jarviscanada/jarvis_data_eng_HachemZerban/README.md

 ## Professional Experiences

-**Software Developer, Jarvis (2021-present)**: Developed new applications and implemented solutions to various problems within the Jarvis team using **Java, Linux, Bash, IntelliJ IDEA, Docker and Git**.
+**Software Developer, Jarvis (2021-present)**: Developed new applications and implemented solutions to various problems within the Jarvis team using **Java, Linux, Bash, IntelliJ IDEA, Maven, Docker and Git**.
 Built Databases and table structures following data modeling techniques.
 Created SQL queries using **SQL and PostgreSQL** to retrieve essential pieces of information.
 Collaborated with team members on the delivery of application code using Agile Scrum.
 Made suggestions on how to improve the current application by adding new features.

 **IT Technician, Globale Education Connections (2020-2021)**: Provided Technical support to level 1 users.
 Ensured the installation of hardware and software components.
 Updated hardware and software inventory.
 Configured equipment, perform installations for users.
 Carried out devices troubleshooting.